Bombing of Rabaul (November 1943): First raids on Rabaul

 As a part of Operation Cartwheel, in the fall of 1943 the U.S. Fifth Air Force, the Royal Australian Air Force and the Royal New Zealand Air Force, all under the command of General George Kenney, began a sustained bombing campaign against the airfields and port of Rabaul.
 The initial mission was delivered by 349 aircraft on 12 October 1943, but it could not be followed up immediately because of bad weather.
 A single raid by 50 B-25 Mitchell medium bombers reached the target on 18 October.
 Sustained attacks resumed on 23 October, culminating in a large raid on 2 November.

-Japanese heavy cruiser Haguro and other shipping under attack at Rabaul, 2 November 1943.
+Japanese heavy cruiser and other shipping under attack at Rabaul, 2 November 1943.

-In the 2 November mission, nine squadrons of B-25s, 72 bombers in total, and six squadrons of P-38 Lightning totaling 80 fighter escorts attacked Simpson Harbor and its anti-aircraft defenses with bombing attacks and minimum altitude strafing runs.
+In the 2 November mission, nine squadrons of B-25s, 72 bombers in total, and six squadrons of P-38 Lightnings totaling 80 fighter escorts attacked Simpson Harbor and its anti-aircraft defenses with bombing attacks and minimum altitude strafing runs.
 The raiding force encountered heavy resistance and 9 B-25s were shot down by anti-aircraft artillery or Japanese naval fighters and 10 of the P-38s were also shot down.
 Among the lost was Major Raymond H. Wilkins of the 3rd Attack Group, who was posthumously awarded the Medal of Honor.
-The defense encountered would be described as the heaviest in the history of the 5th air force.
-Though the pilots and Kenney made bombastic claims in terms of enemy ships sunk and aircraft destroyed, the raid actually inflicted light damage on the Japanese, who incurred a total of 20 aircraft lost in ground & air.
+The defense encountered were described as the heaviest in the history of the Fifth Air Force.
+Though the pilots and Kenney made bombastic claims in terms of enemy ships sunk and aircraft destroyed, the raid actually inflicted light damage on the Japanese, who incurred a total of 20 aircraft lost in ground and air.